What State Produces The Most Beef in 2026

 Not all states are good for cattle ranching, as you need certain criteria to ensure your cattle are healthy, happy, and getting an adequate amount of food.

-Factors that play a part in which state is best for beef farms and cattle ranching include land size, amount of farm workers, monthly precipitation, and cost of farmland, amongst many others.
+Factors that play a part in which state is best for beef farms and cattle ranching include land size, number of farm workers, monthly precipitation, and cost of farmland, amongst many others.

 LawnStarter ranked the Best States to Start a Farm or Ranch in 2021 by comparing 50 states across 42 metrics.
 The ranking considered factors like existing farm communities, viability, infrastructure, cost, climate, overhead, and ROI potential.